 Verify that if a licensee exceeded a level of radiation or a radioactive material concentration in excess of an applicable limit in the license for a restricted area or 10 times an applicable limit in the license or Part 20, that it was reported to the NRC per 10 CFR 20.2203.

-: Verify that ambient air monitoring stations are capable of monitoring on-site and off-site ambient airborne radioactivity concentrations due to licensee operations.
+As time permits: Verify that ambient air monitoring stations are capable of monitoring on-site and off-site ambient airborne radioactivity concentrations due to licensee operations.
 Through observation of operations, discussions, and record reviews, determine whether the licensee is following procedures and is in compliance with license requirements for analyses of specific radionuclides and monitoring at specified locations.
 Verify radiation dose measurement stations, if applicable, as required by the license.

-: Inspect a selection of sampling locations during sample collection time, if practicable.
+As time permits: Inspect a selection of sampling locations during sample collection time, if practicable.
 If it is known in advance when the licensee will be taking environmental samples, attempt to schedule the inspection in order to directly observe the sampling activities to determine if they are done per the applicable procedures.
 Observe equipment functional tests if any are being performed when onsite.
 Such observations should be done only to the extent that the inspector is satisfied that sampling is being done in accordance with procedures.
 Discuss sampling processes with the field and laboratory technicians to determine if they are being conducted according to procedures.

+Minimizing Facility and Environmental Contamination and Facilitating Decommissioning

+Inspection Requirements.

 Verify that the licensee is maintaining records important to decommissioning.
 [10 CFR 70.25(g)]